jewettaij/jacobi_pd/benchmarks/README.md

    done
 ```

-To make the test fair, the "test_jacobi.cpp" file was modified slightly
+*To make the test fair, the "test_jacobi.cpp" file was modified
-to disable the sorting of eigenvalues feature.
+slightly to disable the sorting of eigenvalues.
+(I did this by invoking Diagonalize() with sort_criteria=DO_NOT_SORT.
-(This is because the *Numerical Recipes* version was not sorting the
+I did this because the "Numerical Recipes" version of jacobi() was not sorting
- eigenvalues.
+the eigenvalues.
 Either way, this probably did not make a significant
- difference in the running times.)
+difference in the running times.)*

-*If I have time, I will compare this with other popular matrix
+If I have time, I will compare this with other popular matrix
-diagonalizers like Eigen and GSL.*
+diagonalizers like Eigen and GSL.